+This phase lasts from 5 or 6 days or about 5mm, to the completion of metamorphosis, at about 75 days or 20mm.

+5.5-6mm.
+9 days.

-Once exogenous feeding starts, the developing cod enters the larval phase, which lasts from 5 or 6 days or about 5 mm, to the completion of metamorphosis, at about 75 days or 20 mm.
-At 9 days, or 5.5-6.0 mm, the digestive tract is wide and sinuous, and the yolk-sac much reduced, so that larvae are dependent on the availability of planktonic food.
-It has been proposed that this is a "critical period" which determines the strength of the year-class (Browman, 1989).
-The lower jaw is well articulated with the lower, posterior part of the otic capsule; and membraneous bone, the maxilla, is starting to form the anterior part of the upper jaw.
+The digestive tract is now wide and sinuous, and the yolk-sac much reduced, so that larvae are dependent on the availability of planktonic food.
+It has been proposed that this is a "critical period" which determines the strength of the year-class.
+The lower jaw is now well articulated with the lower, posterior part of the otic capsule; and membraneous bone, the maxilla, is starting to form the anterior part of the upper jaw.

 The oesophagus is usually lined by two layers of epithelial cells, and there are still no mucous cells.
 Posterior to this the digestive tract widens to form an expanded region, which differs from the adult stomach in not having glands.
 It contains food in feeding larvae, and may be important for storing food since the supply of plankton is patchy.
 Unlike the eleutheroembryo, the cuboidal to columnar cells lining the stomach contain vesicles with dense material, some apparently lipid, and there are more abundant organelles.

 Posterior to the stomach the intestine becomes narrower and convoluted, and there are fewer dense vesicles.
 Entero-endocrine cells are common.
-These are chemoreceptors, which often have processes at the luminal surface.
-These processes interact with the luminal contents, which may cause exocytosis of dense-cored secretory granules containing peptides at the bases of the cells.
-This secretion controls many functions, such as peristalsis of the gut wall.
+These are chemoreceptors, which often have processes at the luminal surface which interact with the luminal contents, which may cause exocytosis of dense-cored secretory granules containing peptides at the bases of the cells.

 The rectum has more vesicles in the apical cytoplasm than the eleutheroembryo, indicating more activity.

 The swimbladder is no longer connected to the digestive tract, and contains presumed gas-forming bodies and vesicles as in the adult.